-\ECNS 201 - Principles of
+ECNS 201 - Principles of Microeconomics.

-Microeconomics.
 This course focuses on model building, production possibilities, frontiers, economic systems, and resource allocation.
 Market structures will be examined by comparing perfect competition to monopoly, oligopoly, and monopolistic competition.
 Market power, labor, and public choice will be covered.

-History & Social Sciences.
+History & Social Sciences

-\ECNS 202 - Principles of
+ECNS 202 - Principles of

 Macroeconomics.
 This course introduces the economic way of thinking and examines the macro economy of the United States.
 Measurement of the economy in terms of price level, unemployment and Gross Domestic Product will be covered.
 International trade issues in a globalized world, the banking system, and fiscal and monetary policy actions used to manage the economy will be explored.
 Supply-side theories and determinants of economic growth will be presented.
-Pre-requisite: ECNS 201.
-History & Social Sciences.
+HISTORY & SOCIAL SCIENCES

-ECNS 205 - Economics in the Real
+ECNS 205 - Economics in the Real World.

-World.
 This course is for students wishing to further pursue and study economic issues in today's world.
 It will look at more issues than can be covered in introductory courses and will pursue them in depth.
 It will also discuss current and popular economic books.
-Prerequisite: ECNS 202.